 TAP2 (Transporter 2, ATP-Binding Cassette, Sub-Family B (MDR/TAP)) is a Protein Coding gene.
 Diseases associated with TAP2 include bare lymphocyte syndrome, type i and immunodeficiency by defective expression of hla class 1.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include transporter activity and MHC class I protein binding.
+Among its related pathways are Immune System and ABC-family proteins mediated transport.
+GO annotations related to this gene include transporter activity and ATPase activity, coupled to transmembrane movement of substances.
 An important paralog of this gene is TAP1.

 UniProtKB/Swiss-Prot for TAP2 Gene